Rodney Jerkins: Production

 Jerkins has produced and written for Brandy, Patti LaBelle, Joe, The Saturdays, Toni Braxton, Vanessa Williams, Will Smith, Keyshia Cole, Monica, Michael Jackson, Mariah Carey, Ayumi Hamasaki, Cher, Jessica Simpson, Jennifer Lopez, Ashanti, Aaliyah, Amerie, Ariana Grande, Britney Spears, Mary Mary, Kirk Franklin, Kierra Sheard, The Black Eyed Peas, Destiny's Child, Spice Girls, TLC, Janet Jackson, Danity Kane, Beyoncé, Linda Király, Lady Gaga, Cascada, Tamia, Pussycat Dolls, Whitney Houston, Natasha Bedingfield, Mary J. Blige, B5, Lionel Richie, Tiffany Evans, JYJ, Wonder Girls, Austin Brown, Kanye West, Katy Perry, Hikaru Utada, Keke Palmer, Hala Al Turk, Nelly Furtado, Justin Bieber, Brian McKnight and LMFAO.

 In the 2010s, he produced songs for Mariah Carey, Leona Lewis, JLS, Kylie Minogue, Ayumi Hamasaki, The Saturdays.
 Jerkins was a music executive and mentor on season 10 of American Idol.

 In 2013, Jerkins was hired on to be a producer for Michael Jackson's posthumous album Xscape.
 He originally worked on the title track for the album from 1999 to 2001.
 He is the only producer to work on the original version and reworking version of the title track.

-When asked by Ryan Seacrest in 2013 the favourite people he's produced for he said "Definitely The Saturdays.
+When asked by Ryan Seacrest in 2013 the favorite people he's produced for, he said "Definitely The Saturdays.
 Without a doubt.
 I had a lot of fun working with them and was really impressed with their voices.
 They were very down to earth and I like that a lot in an artist.
 I wish them all the best in America and think they could end up as big as The Spice Girls."

 In preparation for the 2014 FIFA World Cup opening ceremony, Jerkins produced a song featuring the Palestinian 2013 Arab Idol winner Mohammed Assaf.

 In 2017, he produced Blind and Makings of You for Tamar Braxton.

 Record labels

 In 1999, Jerkins joined Sony/Epic Records to promote singer Rhona Bennett, Pop/R&B girl group So Plush, and rapper Fats.
 Fats appeared on two tracks on which Jerkins produced for Michael Jackson's album Invincible, and So Plush released the single "Things I've Heard Before".
 Subsequently, So Plush's singles, "Damn" and "Things I've Heard Before", were pressed and made available as promos, and Rhona's self-titled album was released in Japan.
 In 2005, Darkchild Records reemerged when Jerkins signed acts including Shamari Fears, formerly of R&B group Blaque, female MC Asia Lee, dancehall artist Atiba, crossover act Natasha Bradley, and gospel singer Anesha Birchett.

 In 2006, he was appointed VP of Artists & repertoire (A&R) for The Island Def Jam Group.
 Jerkins released his wife Joy Enriquez's second album Atmosphere of Heaven, which features a religious direction, on his independent gospel imprint JoyFul Child Records.
 The Darkchild name has been loaned to Darkchild Gospel, a record company run by Jerkins' brother, Fred Jerkins III.

-Jerkins also founded Alienz Alive, a gospel label with a roster of faith-based artists including Christian rapper Jon Keith, Alex Jean, former Reach Records artist/producer Gawvi among others.
+Jerkins also founded Alienz Alive, a gospel label with a roster of faith-based artists including Christian rapper Jon Keith, Alex Jean, Hollyn, former Reach Records artist/producer Gawvi among others.